irvaniamirali/payman/README.md

 # Payman — Unified Payment Gateway Integration for Python

-Payman is a Python package that simplifies integration with multiple Iranian payment gateways using async and sync APIs with a clean and unified interface.
+**Payman** is a Python package for integrating with Iranian payment gateways like **Zarinpal** and **Zibal**.
+It provides a clean and flexible interface for handling payments in both sync and async Python applications.

 ## Key Features
+- **Simple and consistent API**
+ You can focus on your business logic — HTTP calls, serialization, and gateway-specific details are handled internally.

+- **Supports both sync and async**
+ Compatible with synchronous and asynchronous code, including FastAPI, Flask, scripts, and background tasks.

-- Unified API for multiple gateways
+- **Pydantic models for inputs and outputs**
+  Type-safe, auto-validating models make integration predictable and IDE-friendly.

-- Sync and Async support (auto-detected)
+- **Modular and extensible design**
+ Each gateway integration is separated.
+You can include only what you need or extend the package with your own gateway.

+- **Unified error handling**
+ Common exception classes are used across gateways, with optional gateway-specific errors when needed.

-- Modular and extensible architecture
+- **Includes test coverage and mock support**
-- Clean Pythonic codebase
+ The package includes tests and gateway simulations to help with development and integration.

+- **Suitable for real projects**
+ Designed to be usable in real applications, from small services to larger deployments.

 ## Supported Payment Gateways (Currently)
 - [ZarinPal](https://www.zarinpal.com/)